Safeguarding Essentials has 18 secondary assembly plans - scroll down for details and samples

 This assembly resource engages with the ICT, PSHE and Citizenship curriculum allowing teachers to raise children’s awareness and understanding of ‘Safer Internet Day’.
 This is the 17th ‘Safer Internet Day’ and occurs on 11th February 2020.

-The assembly plan addresses the theme of ‘Safer Internet Day’ for 2018: ‘Create, Connect and Share Respect: a better internet starts with you'.
+The assembly plan addresses the theme of ‘Safer Internet Day’ for 2019: ‘Together for a better internet'.
 This assembly presentation highlights the positive ways in which the online world can be used.
 As part of this assembly, children are given examples of how to use the Internet in a constructive way and are encouraged to come up with their own tips.

 Pupils are given the opportunity to suggest how they might use the Internet in a positive way and how they can get involved in Safer Internet Day.